andresfelipemendez/hotreloadclient/lib/glfw/README.md

-# GLFW binaries for 64-bit Windows
+k# GLFW binaries for 64-bit Windows

 This archive contains documentation, headers, pre-compiled static libraries, import libraries and DLLs for GLFW 3.4.